chrisseaton/rhizome/doc/scheduler.md

   graph depth-first.
 Processors normally predict forward branches to be not taken if they have no other information, so we should try to match that expectation.
+* Try to minimise how long values are kept alive to improve the results from the later register allocation phase.